Telangana State Road Transport Corporation: Premium services

-TSRTC operates bi-axle buses of Volvo and Isuzu make branded as Garuda.
+TGSRTC operates bi-axle buses of Volvo and Isuzu make branded as Garuda.
 There have been no additions to the fleet since 2009 apart from a few Vennela which were downgraded as Garuda.
 This class of service is being phased out.
 Designed for superior ride quality, these buses have reclining seats.
 As in Vennela, passengers are given a 500ml water bottle, a blanket and a packet of facial wipes.
 Some popular Garuda routes are Hyderabad-Warangal and Karimnagar, Vijayawada.

+TGSRTC launched 10 Electric Intercity AC buses built by Olectra (CX2 model) which are branded as 'E-Garuda' on 16 May 2023.
+As of now these buses will ply between Hyderabad and Vijayawada.